List of The Thundermans characters: Nora Thunderman

-Nora Thunderman (Addison Riecke) is the third youngest of the Thunderman family and a mischievous little sister to Phoebe, Max, and Billy and older sister to Chloe.
+Nora Thunderman (Addison Riecke) is the second youngest of the Thunderman family and a mischievous little sister to Phoebe, Max, and Billy and older sister to Chloe.
 Her superhero alias is Laser Girl.
 Her superpower is laser vision.
-She can easily recruit Billy into any scheme of hers, as she scares him.
+She can easily recruit Billy into any scheme of hers, as she scares him, and she usually zaps him.
+She has a large fascination towards bows, and is rarely seen without wearing one.
+Sometimes when people mess with her, she zaps them with her laser eyes; she and Billy play laser tag and are usually seen together in episodes.

 Billy Thunderman

-Billy Thunderman (Diego Velazquez) is the second-born Thunderman child.
+William "Billy" Thunderman (Diego Velazquez) is the third-born Thunderman child.
 He is an energetic little brother to Phoebe and Max and older brother to Nora and Chloe.
 His superhero alias is Kid Quick.
 His superpower is super-speed.
-It is revealed that Barb gave birth to Billy in the air while her husband was transporting her to a hospital, implying that Billy likely hit his head after birth, which is probably why he is sometimes unintelligent.
+It is revealed that Barb gave birth to Billy in the air while her husband was transporting her to a hospital, implying that Billy likely hit his head after birth, which is probably why he is sometimes dim-witted.

 Hank Thunderman

-Hank Thunderman (Chris Tallman) is the husband to Barb and father to Phoebe, Max, Nora, Billy, and Chloe.
+Hank Tiberius Thunderman (Chris Tallman) is the husband to Barb and father to Phoebe, Max, Nora, Billy, and Chloe.
 His superhero alias is Thunder Man.
 His superpowers are super-strength and flight.
 Hank has now half-unwillingly retired as a superhero in order to give his children a stable and normal home.
 He still uses his powers to fly to places around the world or even to spacefly.